 To be the catalyst in rural America, transcending barriers to health through a culture of excellence and compassion.

 Titus County Hospital District d/b/a Titus Regional Medical Center is a 174-bed Joint Commission accredited hospital located in Mount Pleasant, Texas.
-Our mission is To Provide Excellence in Healthcare for the Communities We Serve and we have provided a legacy of compassionate service to the surrounding area for over half a century.
+Our mission is to lead the transformation for healthier tomorrows in OUR communities as we strive to be the catalyst in rural America, transcending barriers to health through a culture of excellence and compassion.

 A hospital committee of private citizens was formed in the summer of 1949.
 An election was held in November of 1950, at which time, by a substantial majority, the people voted bonds for construction of a 32-bed hospital in association with the federal government under the Hill-Burton Act.
 The land on which the Titus County Memorial Hospital is located was donated by Mrs. J. H. Goates in 1950.

 Titus Regional Medical Center, which is owned by the people of Titus County, is governed by an elected Board of Managers.
 Today, there are seven Board Members, one from each precinct and three at-large.
 Until April of 1982, the Commissioners and the County Judge appointed six trustees to govern the hospital.
 The hospital opened in December of 1953 with a capacity of 32 beds.
 The medical staff consisted of six physicians.
 The hospital staff consisted of 30 employees.
 In 1963 the Texas legislature created the Titus County Hospital District, which governs the affairs of Titus Regional Medical Center.